-The Spring 2021 semester will look a little different in Murphy Hall.
+The Spring 2022 semester will start to look like a regular semester, with several safety mechanisms in place.
 Below you'll find information and links you might need to navigate the semester.
 Please reach out with any questions.
-For University-wide update, visit the Safe Campus website.
+For University-wide updates, visit the Safe Campus website.

 An Update from the Director